benley/python-glog/README.rst

 Behaviours
 ----------

-- Messages are always written to stdout by default.
-A copy could be saved to file by configuration.
+- Messages are always written to `stderr` if `glog` is used uninitialized.

+- By calling `glog.init(FILE_NAME)`, where FILE_NAME is a `str`, logs will be saved to that file.
+Target files only need to be initialized once and could be shared anywhere.
+Repeated initialization is supported, and all logs will be added to that file only once.

+- Calling `glog.init("stderr")` or `glog.init("stdout")` will make glog log to standard error or standard output.

 -  Lines are prefixed with a google-style log prefix, of the form